startwithsierra/utils-legato-mqtt/README.md

 [![](https://img.shields.io/badge/legato-17.05-blue.svg)](http://legato.io/) [![](https://img.shields.io/badge/mangoh-WP8548-green.svg)](http://legato.io/)

-> :floppy_disk: This application is the MQTT Client derived from the embedded C client provided by the Eclipse Paho project.
+> :floppy_disk: This application is the MQTT Client derived from the C client provided by the Eclipse Paho project.

 ### Note

-You must build, install and run the application on your board before running any application using MQTT protocol.<br />
+You must build, install and run the application on your board before running any application using **MQTT** protocol.<br />
-You can find more informations about MQTT [here](https://en.wikipedia.org/wiki/MQTT)
+You can find more informations about **MQTT** [here](https://en.wikipedia.org/wiki/MQTT)

 ### Overview